LucasDelfino92/morrowindsharp/setup.md

 Apart from the recommended settings (as seen on the image), there are a couple of options you should look out for.

-**Windowed mode**
-- Most users then to ALT+TAB during gameplay.
-However, if you want to maximize performance at the cost of stability when ALT+TABbing, you should uncheck this option.

 **Options**
 - Checking **Disable MGE in-game** will disable all advanced graphics settings, including MGE XE's water shader.
 Recommended for vanilla graphics purists.